I Corps (South Vietnam): 1970

 On 2 July, President Thieu issued decrees redesignating Corps Tactical Zones as Military Regions (MRs).
 Under the new arrangement, I Corps became Military Region 1 (MR 1).
 Each corps' commander now received two deputies — a corps' deputy commander and a military region deputy commander.
 The corps' deputy commander would conduct major offensive operations and furnish artillery, air, and other support to the MR, while the MR deputy commander, in charge of territorial defense and pacification, would command the RFs and PFs and supervise their training and administration.

-From 29 June to 1 March 1971 the 198th Light Infantry Brigade conducted Operation Pennsylvania Square in Quảng Tín province.
+From 29 June to 1 March 1971, the 198th Light Infantry Brigade conducted Operation Pennsylvania Square in Quảng Tín province.

-On 30 June Naval Support Activity Danang was deactivated and the US Army assumed responsibility for logistics operations.
+On 30 June, Naval Support Activity Danang was deactivated and the US Army assumed responsibility for logistics operations.

-On 3 July the Hai Lang PF Platoon, RF group 1/11 and Companies 121 and 122 and CAPs 4-3-2 and 4-1-2, located 9km southeast of Quang Tri City, were attacked by a PAVN/VC force of unknown size.
+On 3 July, the Hai Lang PF Platoon, RF group 1/11 and Companies 121 and 122 and CAPs 4-3-2 and 4–1–2, located 9 km southeast of Quang Tri City, were attacked by a PAVN/VC force of unknown size.
 Supported by gunships and artillery, the allies killed 135 PAVN/VC and captured 74 weapons while losing 16 killed and six missing.

-From 9 to 15 July the 1st Brigade, 101st Airborne Division and 3rd Regiment conducted Operation Clinch Valley on the Khe Sanh plateau.
+From 9 to 15 July, the 1st Brigade, 101st Airborne Division and 3rd Regiment conducted Operation Clinch Valley on the Khe Sanh plateau.

-From 9 July into October III MAF redeployed units as part of Operation Keystone Robin Alpha.
+From 9 July into October, III MAF redeployed units as part of Operation Keystone Robin Alpha.
 MAG-13, VMCJ-1 and HMM-161 left South Vietnam and by September all USMC aviation units had departed Chu Lai Air Base.

-From 12 July to 29 September the 196th Infantry Brigade conducted Operation Elk Canyon around Kham Duc.
+From 12 July to 29 September, the 196th Infantry Brigade conducted Operation Elk Canyon around Kham Duc.

-From 16 July to 24 August the 1st Marine Division conducted Operation Pickens Forest in Quang Nam province.
+From 16 July to 24 August, the 1st Marine Division conducted Operation Pickens Forest in Quang Nam province.

-From 22 July to 30 January 1971 the 1st Battalion, 11th Infantry Regiment and elements of the 1st Division conducted Operation Wolfe Mountain in Quang Tri province.
+From 22 July to 30 January 1971, the 1st Battalion, 11th Infantry Regiment and elements of the 1st Division conducted Operation Wolfe Mountain in Quang Tri province.

-From 24 July to 11 August the 1st Brigade, 101st Airborne Division and 3rd Regiment conducted Operation Chicago Peak in the A Shau valley.
+From 24 July to 11 August, the 1st Brigade, 101st Airborne Division and 3rd Regiment conducted Operation Chicago Peak in the A Shau valley.

-From 9 August to 7 October the PAVN laid siege to Firebase O'Reilly south of Quang Tri.
+From 9 August to 7 October, the PAVN laid siege to Firebase O'Reilly south of Quang Tri.